cranixx/Super_Saw_DPF/README.md

 of lv2 plugin.

 Current status: It souds different from JP-8000 but IMO good.
-There is issue around polyphony handling, and compensation of volume change in function of pitch does not work as good as i would like it to.
+There is issue around polyphony handling.

+Current algorithm of generation of sawtooth wave is BLEP.
+To each discontinuity is added sinc windowed with Hamming window.
+It performs better than PolyBLEP.

 I have wrote this plugin mainly for easier testing of DSP, which i would like to run on microcontroller.